 - Iconosquare for Instagram: As there still is no proper analytics for Instagram from Instagram, I rely on Iconosquare for that.
 Use it to find the best time to post, and see what kind of content works best for your business.

 Please check out these tools yourself.
 Keep a keen eye on trends and engagement, as that is the most important thing in my opinion.
+If you want more information on social media and the traffic it brings to your site, you can use UTM tags and Google Analytics to measure your social media efforts.

 The obvious social media strategy works best